Threat Level

 The threat level for Northern Ireland-related terrorism is set separately for Northern Ireland and Great Britain.
 In Northern Ireland it is SEVERE and in Great Britain SEVERE.

-SUBSTANTIAL ~ that an attack is a strong possibility
+- SUBSTANTIAL means that an attack is a strong possibility.

 Source and form of the Threat